-Fernando Trevino Jr. is a conservative political activist and a Political Science major at the George H. W. Bush School’s Department of Political Science at Texas A&M University.
+Fernando Trevino Jr. is the Deputy Executive Director of Hispanic Republicans of Texas.
+Fernando graduated from George H. W. Bush School’s Department of Political Science at Texas A&M University.
 Born in Del Rio, Texas, Fernando later moved to Brownsville, Texas where he graduated from the Hanna High School Technology & Medicine Magnet Program.

 During high school, Fernando worked as a district intern for a US Congressman, organized a high school Republican club, was a guest columnist in the school newspaper, and aided in founding a Tea Party organization in the Rio Grande Valley.